robstoll/atrium/README.md

 - introduce `Expect<T>` with an invariant `T` (see [#56](https://github.com/robstoll/atrium/issues/56), the current solution with `Assert<out T>` will be deprecated and removed with 1.0.0)
 - introduce `feature` instead of `property` and `returnValueOf` (see [#40](https://github.com/robstoll/atrium/issues/40))
 - introduce jdk8 specific assertion functions, e.g. for `Optional` or `Path`
-- introduce Kotlin 1.3 specific assertion functions (compatiblity with 1.2 will stay until 1.0.0)
+- introduce Kotlin 1.3 specific assertion functions (compatibility with 1.2 will stay until Kotlin 1.4 is out)

 ## 0.10.0
 - refactor core and domain architecture: